Piano Festival

 The festival is open to students in grades 1-12.
 First-place winners from previous years must compete at a higher level.
 Past first-place winners in the grade 10-12 divisions are not eligible to compete.

-Applicants must perform their pieces from memory, except for the Duet Division.
-Concerto movements may be unaccompanied.
+Participants must perform their pieces from memory, except for the Duet Division.
+Unaccompanied concerto movements are permitted.
 Original scores must be given to the judges.
-Students may compete in as many as two divisions, but must use different repertoire.
+Printed scores, including IMSLP copies, are acceptable.
+Participants may compete in up to two divisions, but must use different repertoire.

 Schedule